NikitaSingh1510/apple_sql_project/README.md

 CONCLUSION:
 Along with problem solving using advanced sql, query optimization was also done by creating indexes, in order to reduce the execution time thus improving the efficiancy and yielding faster results.
-Various types of Joins ,aggregate functions ,cte's and window functions (like rank,sum etc) were used to analyze the trends and get a more comprehensive insight.
+Various types of Joins,aggregate functions,cte's and window functions (like rank,sum etc) were used to analyze the trends and get a more comprehensive insight.

 <img width="571" height="327" alt="image" src="https://github.com/user-attachments/assets/daf4de2f-91e1-4d94-a23a-10578025a0c9" />